What is tDCS

-Transcranial Direct Current Stimulation (tDCS) is a form of non-invase neurostimulation that delivers a constant low level current to the brain through the use of electrodes placed on the scalp.
+Transcranial Direct Current Stimulation (tDCS) is a form of non-invasive neurostimulation that delivers a constant low level current to the brain through the use of electrodes placed on the scalp.
 This neuromodulation technique uses a steady current between 1 - 2 mA delivered through electrodes to targeted regions of the brain to modulate brain function.
 Using different electrode configurations, tDCS can be used to either excite or inhibit neuronal activity in the targeted region.
 Unlike transcranial magnetic stimulation (TMS), the current used in tDCS is not strong enough to trigger an action potential but rather effects the neurons resting membrane potential.
-When applying anodal (positive) stimulation, the electrode is used to faciliate depolarization of the neurons resulting in excitatory stimulation.
+When applying anodal (positive) stimulation, the electrode is used to facilitate depolarization of the neurons resulting in excitatory stimulation.
 Conversely, during cathodal (negative) stimulation, the electrode is used to induce hyperpolarization of the neurons resulting in inhibitory stimulation.

 The positioning of the electrodes is used to determine the flow of current through different regions of the brain.
 These different electrode placements are called montages.
 Depending on the montage used, different regions of the brain are targeted to elicit the various desired effects.
 In order to understand the electrode placements outlines in the available montages it is necessary to understand the International 10-20 EEG positioning system, further explained here.
 This system helps map out the locations on the head allowing the user to correctly position the electrodes.
 When the electrodes are placed on the head they are held in place by headgear.
-This headgear is very important in ensuring a reliable and reproducable stimulation session.
+This headgear is very important in ensuring a reliable and reproducible stimulation session.
 There are many options available but many users, including universities and clinics running trials, prefer the Caputron Universal Strap.
 This headgear provides ruler markings directly on the strap allowing you to quickly and accurately ensure your electrodes are placed in the correct location.
 Further information on the types of electrodes and how to properly care for them can be found on our Electrode Guide.

 Conventional tDCS montages use two electrodes: the Anode electrode and the Cathode electrode.
 The Anode electrode has a positive voltage relative to the Cathode electrode.
 Current enters the body under the Anode electrode, flows through the brain, and exits the body at the Cathode electrode.
 By controlling the position of the anode and cathode electrode, the current flow through the brain can be targeted.
 Reliable current delivery and reproducible electrode placement is therefore critical for reproducible tDCS outcomes.